Mehmet Akif Pirim: Wrestling career

-In 1993 Mehmet Akif Pirim competed at the European Championships in Istanbul.
+In 1993, Mehmet Akif Pirim competed at the European Championships in Istanbul.
 He lost his first fight against Sergei Martynov, who took revenge for his clear defeat at the Olympic Games with a clear victory (9:0 points).
 In the consolation round, however, Mehmet Akif Pirim still managed to win a bronze medal with victories over Alexander Dawidowitsch, Israel, Mchitar Manukjan, Armenia and Georgi Saskavez, Belarus.
 However, after analysis of the doping samples taken at this championship, he was convicted of doping.
 He was stripped of the bronze medal he had won and banned until 9 May 1997.
-In 1995, however, he was pardoned by an inconsistent FILA arbitration court and was able to participate in international championships again from 1995.
+In 1995, however, he was pardoned by an inconsistent FILA arbitration court and was able to participate in international championships again 1995.

-At the 1995 European Championships in Besançon he finished 6th in the featherweight division and at the 1996 World Championships in Prague, where he suffered defeats at the hands of Wlodzimierz Zawadzki of Poland and Mchitar Manukjan, he only came 12th.
+At the 1995 European Championships in Besançon, he finished 6th in the featherweight division, and at the 1996 World Championships in Prague, where he suffered defeats at the hands of Wlodzimierz Zawadzki of Poland and Mchitar Manukjan, he only came 12th.
 He did better again at the 1996 European Championships in Budapest, where he came 5th.
 A better placing was prevented by Sergei Martynow, who won against Mehmet Akif Pirim at this championship.
 He then presented himself again in excellent form at the 1996 Olympic Games in Atlanta.
 He lost his first fight there against Ivan Radnev, Bulgaria, because he was still weakened from all the training.
 Afterwards, strengthened by fluid and food intake, he started a unique winning streak, but with his victories over Winston Santos Fuentos, Venezuela, Hu Guohong, China, Ahad Pazaj, Iran, Mchitar Manukjan, Hryhorij Komyschenko, Ukraine and Koba Guliaschwili, Georgia, he could only win a bronze medal.

-In 1997 came the surprising end for Mehmet Akif Pirim as No. 1 in his weight class in the Turkish national wrestling team.
+In 1997, came the surprising end for Mehmet Akif Pirim as No. 1 in his weight class in the Turkish national wrestling team.
 He was defeated by Şeref Eroğlu in the Turkish championship and could not get past this wrestler, who became world champion in 1997.
 At the beginning of 1999, he therefore changed his citizenship and became an Azerbaijani.
 He then competed for Azerbaijan at the 1999 World Championships in Athens.
 He managed to beat Emil Budinov, Bulgaria and Christos Gikas, Greece, but then lost to Park Young-shin, South Korea.
 He only finished 14th with these results and was not considered for any further international championships by the Azerbaijani wrestling federation.
 His wrestling career was thus over.